-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12 French I enables students to communicate on very familiar topics in French, starting with memorized single words and phrases and moving towards an increased variety of words and phrases.
-The course includes study of the formal structure of the target language in order to support communication skills (listening, reading, speaking, and writing).
-The course also places emphasis on the cultural products and practices where the target language is spoken so students will begin to develop an understanding of the perspectives of those cultures.
+French I Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10, 11, 12

+French I enables students to communicate on very familiar topics in French, starting with memorized single words and phrases then moving towards an increased variety of words and phrases.
+The course studies the formal structure of French in order to support communication skills (listening, reading, speaking, and writing).
+Emphasis is placed on the cultural products and practices where French is spoken so students develop an understanding of the perspectives of those cultures.